karv/Craftorio/Craftorio/Systems/Features.md

 Systems responsible to render the entities on the screen.
 These systems and their main components are located on the `Drawing` namespace.
 - **SpriteDrawing**: Responsible of drawing the sprites.
 - **TextDrawing**: Responsible of drawing the text labels.

+# Construction
+Construct new buildings.
+The following systems are responsible for this:
+- **ConstructionGatherSystem**: Will check the state of any construction entity in the gathering state, to determine if the resources are available so the state can be changed to construction.
+- **ConstructionSystem**: Will check the state of any construction entity in the construction state, to determine if the construction is finished so we create the actual construction entity.
+- **TimeConsumingSystem**: The construction of a building requires time on the construction step.
+- **ConstructorExecuteSystem**: Responsible for leading the constructors from the bases to the construction site.